 So, what is the advice to Nainika’s father?

-To contribute to building a sustainable future for our kids like Nainika, companies, and countries with good ESG scores are likely to be a fair employer and a positive impact on society.
+To contribute to building a sustainable future for our kids like Nainika, companies, and countries with good ESG scores are likely to be fair employers and a positive impact on society.

 Compliance ensures that risks and threats to the local climate can be managed, mitigated, or avoided.
 Foreign investors look closely at ESG metrics very seriously.
-If India wishes to continue to attract its FPI investors, it has to take ESG seriously.
+If India wishes to continue to attract its FPI investors, it has to take it seriously.

 In the end, Nainika’s father must thank his little champ, who forced him to ask questions.
 He could now not only say proudly that he contributes towards a better tomorrow.
 And he would go laughing to the bank, doing so.

 Hope you got a good idea about ESG mutual funds in India – if you still have any questions add them in the comment section.